contentful/widget-sdk/docs/guides/analytics.md

 ## Analytical services

+We send analytics data directly to Snowplow and Segment.

 We've migrated away from using Totango and GTM in the direct way.
 Mixpanel integration for Segment was disabled as well.
-The only service to which we send data is Segment.

 UI enables all integrations for Segment (by not providing "integrations" configuration option).
 Thanks to that integration management can be done